robinali34/blog_algorithms/_posts/2025-01-15-np-hard-intro-3d-matching.md

 **Input:**
 - Three disjoint sets X, Y, Z with |X| = |Y| = |Z| = n
-- A set T subseteq X times Y times Z of triples
+- A set T subseteq X × Y × Z of triples

 **Output:** YES if there exists a subset M subseteq T such that:
 - |M| = n (exactly n triples)